Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Supplementary Material

 \subsection{Posterior summaries for alternative ZANIDM inference schemes}

-In Section \ref{sec:simstudy2}, the DA-PTN approach was used to infer the $\bm{\alpha}$ parameters when fitting the ZANIDM model to data sets containing $500$ observations generated from ZANIM and ZANIDM.
-For completeness, we report equivalent results under the slice sampling (SS) and MH-RW approaches, along with the \texttt{ZIDM} \textsf{R} package of \citet{Koslovsky2023} in Table \ref{tab:posterior_summaries_zanidm_dgp_zanim} (for data generated from ZANIM) and Table \ref{tab:posterior_summaries_zanidm_dgp_zanidm} (for data generated from ZANIDM).
+In Section \ref{sec:simstudy2}, the DA-PTN approach was used to infer the concentration parameters $\bm{\alpha}$ when fitting the ZANIDM model to data sets containing $500$ observations generated from the ZANIM and ZANIDM distributions.
+For completeness, we report equivalent results under the slice sampling (SS) and MH-RW approaches, along with the \texttt{ZIDM} \textsf{R} package of \citet{Koslovsky2023} in \autoref{tab:posterior_summaries_zanidm_dgp_zanim} (for data generated from the ZANIM distribution) and \autoref{tab:posterior_summaries_zanidm_dgp_zanidm} (for data generated from the ZANIDM distribution).
 The performance of each approach is broadly in line with the insights gleaned from the comparative simulations in Section \ref{sec:simstudy1}.
-The DA-PTN results shown here are exact reproductions of the corresponding rows of Table \ref{tab:posterior_summaries_sim_2}.
+The DA-PTN results shown here are exact reproductions of the corresponding rows of \autoref{tab:posterior_summaries_sim_2}.

-In Table \ref{tab:posterior_summaries_zanidm_dgp_zanim}, DA-PTN, MH-RW, slice sampling, and \texttt{ZIDM} perform similarly in terms of parameter recovery, although only DA-PTN has credible intervals which contain the true values of $\bm{\zeta}$ in each case.
+In \autoref{tab:posterior_summaries_zanidm_dgp_zanim}, DA-PTN, MH-RW, slice sampling, and \texttt{ZIDM} perform similarly in terms of parameter recovery, although only DA-PTN has credible intervals which contain the true values of $\bm{\zeta}$ in each case.
 As per Section \ref{sec:simstudy2}, inference for $\bm{\alpha}$ is poor, under all approaches, in this scenario with ZANIM as the data-generating process.
-In Table \ref{tab:posterior_summaries_zanidm_dgp_zanidm}, where ZANIDM is the data-generating process, DA-PTN, MH-RW, and slice sampling again perform similarly, though \texttt{ZIDM} is now notably worse.
+In \autoref{tab:posterior_summaries_zanidm_dgp_zanidm}, where ZANIDM is the data-generating process, DA-PTN, MH-RW, and slice sampling again perform similarly, though \texttt{ZIDM} is now notably worse.
 Only DA-PTN has credible intervals which contain the true values of all parameters, and the ESS ratios for the $\bm{\alpha}$ parameters under \texttt{ZIDM} are unacceptably low.
 We conjecture that this is attributable to the joint update of $\lambda_{ij}$ and $z_{ij}$ performed by \texttt{ZIDM}.